ohookins/quotes-database/README.md

 - Upon re-reading the specs there is no need for querying.
 Elastic/Opensearch was completely out of the question due to time constraints, but now I am realising I don't even need `tsvector/tsquery` or even `LIKE` queries.
 - No CSS.
+- Noticed that [Atlas](https://gorm.io/docs/migration.html#Atlas-Integration) would be a better database migration option than what GORM provides natively but I don't think there's time to worry about that.

 ## Work log